viromelab/TRACESPipeLite/README.md

 ## 2. Database build and quality check ##

-A high-quality database is fundamental for high accuracy in metagenomic classification.
+An extensive and high-quality database is fundamental for high accuracy in metagenomic classification.
 TRACESPipeLite already includes a database at the src directory, with the name VDB.fa.lzma.
 Nevertheless, the following procedure includes instructions on how to create and check the quality of a specific database with the following 42 human viruses:
 ```